CSC-4350-SP2024/Team6/README.md

         1. git clone the repositry ( Team6 )
         2. cd into the repositry ( Team 6 )
         3. create a '.env' file
-        4. copy code from github into '.env' file
+        4. copy code from discord into '.env' file
         5. run npm install ( to get system dependencies )
         6. download the **Expo Go** app in the app store
         7. run the command app using 'npm run start'